 Getting Money without Any Extra Fees

 Traveling is already expensive enough, so make sure your account doesn’t charge you extra just for accessing your money on the go.
-One way to do that is by signing up for SoFi Money®, a cash management account.
+One way to do that is by signing up for a checking and savings account with SoFi.

-With SoFi Money, you can access your travel fund from any ATM that accepts Mastercard® and get unlimited ATM fee reimbursements.
+With SoFi Checking and Savings, you can access your travel fund from any ATM that accepts Mastercard® and get unlimited ATM fee reimbursements.
 We work hard to charge zero account fees.
 With that in mind, our fee structure is subject to change at any time.

 Bonus Hack: Always Pack a Pen